 Imagine traditional inbound marketing as throwing a fishing net into the ocean; you catch whatever is in your path, right?

-ABM is more like throwing a hook with a specific type of bait you know your ideal fish loves.
+ABM is more like throwing a hook with a specific type of bait you know your ideal fish loves—and there are many advantages to targeting individual fish.

 Why are so many B2B companies focusing on this strategy?

-1. Account-based marketing delivers a higher ROI for 87 percent of marketers.
+Account based marketing delivers a higher ROI for.

-3. The majority of companies that use ABM have sales cycles shorter than 60 days.
+The majority of companies that use ABM have shorter sales cycles.

-5. ABM is about the quality of leads over quantity - your sales reps get a higher average contract value and better deal sizes.
+ABM is about the quality of leads over quantity—your sales reps get a higher average contract value and better deal sizes.

 No, ABM isn't just for enterprise customers.
-In fact, account-based marketing tactics can be used to target any B2B customer—it just takes some creativity to tailor your marketing approach.
+In fact, account based marketing tactics can be used to target any B2B customer—it just takes some creative account based marketing ideas.

 If you're not sure where to start or what ABM tools are available, keep reading.